ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The protected header of a Signed Statement and a Receipt MUST include the `CWT Claims` header parameter as specified in {{Section 2 of -CWT_CLAIMS_COSE}}.
 The `CWT Claims` value MUST include the `Issuer Claim` (Claim label 1) and the `Subject Claim` (Claim label 2) {{IANA.cwt}}.

-A Receipt is a Signed Statement, (COSE_Sign1), with additional Claims in its protected header related to verifying the inclusion proof in its unprotected header.
+A Receipt is a Signed Statement (COSE_Sign1) with additional Claims in its protected header related to verifying the inclusion proof in its unprotected header.
 See {{-RECEIPTS}}.

 ## Signed Statement Examples